-Deciding where to live will play a significant role in the success of an expat’s experience in Milan.
+Where they live will play a significant role in the joy of an expat’s experience in Milan.
 The city is divided into nine administrative zones or boroughs that branch out from the historic centre of the city.

-The neighbourhood an expat chooses will depend on a number of factors, including budget, proximity to one’s workplace and the availability of public transport connections, family situation, and of course personal preferences.
+The neighbourhood an expat chooses will depend on several factors, including one's budget, proximity to one’s workplace, availability of public transport connections, family setup and, of course, personal preferences.

 San Donato Milanese